 Carolina Jessamine (Gelsemium sempervirens)

-This high-climbing evergreen vine has very fragrant yellow tubular flowers from late winter to early spring.
+Very fragrant yellow tubular flowers cover the vines from late winter to early spring.

 Common in a wide variety of habitats in the Coastal Plain and lower Piedmont of North Carolina, this species is also a very popular ornamental.